n1ru4l/envelop/website/docs/guides/securing-your-graphql-api.md

 ### Persisted Operations

 Instead of allowing any arbitrary GraphQL operation in production usage, we could use an allow-list of operations that the server is allowed to execute.
 We can collect such a list by scanning the code-base and extracting the list of operations.
-This is easy as pie with [GraphQL Codegen](https://www.npmjs.com/package/graphql-codegen-persisted-query-ids)
+This can be done with [GraphQL Codegen](https://www.npmjs.com/package/graphql-codegen-persisted-query-ids)

 With the [`usePersistedOperations`](/plugins/use-persisted-operations) plugin such an extracted map can easily be used for allow-listing such operations.